 Highlighted Condemnation Case Results

-At Dawson & Sodd, we help our clients through all stages of the condemnation process.
-This includes through trial and appeals if necessary.
-In one case result, our clients were Denton County landowners Terry and Ossie Button.
 The Buttons fought a long battle with Crosstex Energy over the company’s natural gas pipeline easement across their undeveloped property.
 The appellate court upheld a jury verdict that the easement diminished the land’s value and limited what could be done with the property.
 Crosstex originally offered $44,955.
-The The net recovery to the landowner after fees and litigation expenses was $609,193.36 (inclusive of the Special Commissioners’ Award).
+The net recovery to the landowner after fees and litigation expenses was $609,193.36 (inclusive of the Special Commissioners’ Award).

-Experienced Texas Condemnation Lawyers
+Experienced Texas Condemnation Attorneys

 Experienced representation is important through each step of this process.
 The deadlines for paperwork can vary and are often crucial.
 Ensuring that every phase is successfully completed is essential to win fair compensation or fight the right to condemn in court.
-A Dawson & Sodd condemnation lawyer can protect your rights and ensure you receive just compensation for your property.